aerinchan/hopkins1/README.md

 # hopkins1
-coursera tareas 1. data scientist
+coursera tareas 1.
+data scientist toolset
+log in to see videos,start homework review about the registration